-McTimoney Chiropractor Andrew Hunter DC writes:
+McTimoney Chiropractor Andrew Hunter writes:

 Along with Chiropractic adjustment for alignment and Soft-Tissue Release for treating facilitated, tight, fibrotic muscles, Corrective Exercise is the third contributor to musculoskeletal health.
 Normally for patients with back problems, corrective (rehabilitative) exercises will start on the floor.

 Floor Work – First Reason

 There is a good reason why Chiropractors who give their patients Corrective Exercises often start with floor work.
 This is because spinal loadings (the forces going through the spine) are much lower when a patient is lying on the ground than when they are standing up.
 In a nutshell, the patient’s weight is in the floor rather than being self supported by the spine and so exercise on the floor is generally both safer and less painful.
 So, for a disc patient, the safest place to exercise is lying on the floor.
 And, after the initial inflammatory stage has subsided, even a disc patient should be exercising.
 This should start very gently and be initially under close supervision by the Chiropractor.

 If you think of a young child standing for the first time.
 The child is able to stand erect but has never previously used its muscles standing up.
 The muscles it uses to stand up were developed on the floor by rolling over and crawling on the floor.
 So, it makes sense when a patient’s back has gone wrong for the Chiropractor to put the patient back on the floor so the back muscles can redevelop again.
 So, essentially, the fancy exercises a rehabilitation specialist teaches are really a systematised and safe way to repeat the journey of the infant from rolling over to crawling to standing and walking.